Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 * All the [features planned on scope plane](https://github.com/Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/blob/master/readme/general-doc/scope-plane.png) and Pagination

 ### Features Left To Implement
 * **Resetting Password When Users Forget It:** To achieve this, email address is probably required for creating an account.
 Currently, the primary purpose of the website is to provide easy access to the platform as well as I do not know how to implement this with my current skills, decide to leave this out
 * **Upload Image For Each Recipe:** Image data cannot be stored in MongoDB so this is not possible with the current project however having image for recipes is achieved by using image URL
 * **Review By Other Users:** I do not know how to achieve this with my current skill and do not have time to learn so decide to leave this out for
 * **“Like” Reaction By Other Users:** I do not know how to achieve this with my current skill and do not have time to learn so decide to leave this out for
-* **Customise Pagination Page Display:** Manage to do pagination as it is essential to have to make the website neat, however I do not know how to customise pagination page display (e.g. When there are more recipes, it will show page 1, 2, 3, 4, 5, 6, 7 ...)
-I do not have time to look into details so decide to leave it as it is
+* **Customise Pagination Page Display:** Manage to do pagination as it is essential to have to make the website neat, however I do not know how to customise pagination page display &#40;e.g. When there are more recipes, it will show page 1, 2, 3, 4, 5, 6, 7...&#41; I do not have time to look into details so decide to leave it as it is

 <div align="right"><a href="#top">🔝</a></div>